 Most auto parts retailers offer next day and/or two-day shipping, ground shipping (with a three-five business day delivery time estimate), and then some sort of freight option for large items.
 Additionally, it’s a good idea to evaluate special shipping options for Alaska, Hawaii, U.S. Territories, and military bases, and perhaps offer a special shipping option just for them.

-Lastly, when it comes to international shipping, consult with the shipping companies about best practices based on the countries you typically ship to.
+When it comes to international shipping, consult with the shipping companies about best practices based on the countries you typically ship to.
+Sometimes, it’s harder to ship a package to a neighboring country (looking at you, Canada) than it is to a country halfway around the world.

 Don’t Forget About Tracking and Returns